MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P02-Creating-Custom-Table-View-Cells/content.md

 #Typecasting our Cell to ListNotesTableViewCell

 > [action]
-Switch back to the *Standard Editor*, show the *Navigator* and *Utilities* menus, and select the `NotesViewController.swift` file.
+Switch back to the *Standard Editor*, show the *Navigator* and *Utilities* menus, and select the `ListNotesTableViewController.swift` file.
 >
 ![image showing how to switch back to standard editor](./images/standard-editor.png)

 Now that we are using a custom cell with type *ListNotesTableViewCell*, we must make some changes to our table view methods.
-Let's make the necessary changes and then discuss what changed afterwards.
+Let's make the necessary changes and then discuss what was changed afterwards.

 > [action]
 Replace the content of the `tableView(tableView: UITableView, cellForRowAtIndexPath indexPath: NSIndexPath) -> UITableViewCell` method with the following:
 >
     // 1
-    let cell = tableView.dequeueReusableCellWithIdentifier("listNotesTableViewCell", forIndexPath: indexPath) as!
+    let cell = tableView.dequeueReusableCellWithIdentifier("listNotesTableViewCell") as!
 ListNotesTableViewCell
 >
     // 2
     cell.noteTitleLabel.text = "note's title"